 Attending, when invited, person-centered planning meetings for students with disabilities who receive services under Medicaid (Title XIX of the Social Security Act).

-Nine Authorized Activities: The nine authorized activities are provided primarily by the TWC-VR State Office and regional staff members.
+Nine Authorized Activities: The nine authorized activities are provided primarily by the TWC-VR State Office staff members.
 These services can only be charged to the 15% reserve (Pre-ETS funds) if TWC-VR has completed a fiscal forecast to determine if funds are available.

 The nine authorized Pre-ETS activities are as follows: